RVgo4it/mmsgate/README.md

 sudo mysqld_safe &
 sleep 10
 ```
-Once back at command propt, restart the mmsgate container.
+Once back at command prompt, restart the mmsgate container.
 Once restarted, open a MariaDB client prompt using this command:
 ```
 docker exec -it mmsgate sudo mysql
 ```
-Use the following command to create the database and user for Flexisip:
+Use the following command to create the database and user for Flexisip messages:
 ```
 CREATE DATABASE flexisip_msgs;
 CREATE USER 'flexisip'@localhost IDENTIFIED BY 'password1';